fmcgeough/fmcgeough.github.io/_posts/2024-06-01-ci-and-mix-lock-file.md

 ---
 layout: post
-title: Continuous Integer, Elixir and mix.lock file
+title: CI, Elixir and mix.lock
 date: 2024-06-01 11:30:00
 description: Ensure your mix.lock file is not changing without your knowledge
 categories: elixir